FelixSchmidt92/Evaluator2/Readme.md

 Cloning this Repo:

-Maven firstly checks if all Dependencies are available, but these have to be downloaded beforehand.
-So it results in an Project full of errors.

-If you want to clone this repo in eclipse, do the following:

---> Import it as usual, via the Import-Wizard in eclipse (Import -> git Project)
+Maven has an old version of the Jars in the lib-Folder.
+(To satisfy Maven)

+This may cause Errors by some tests or by Evaluator2 iteself.

+To refresh and get the actual dependencies, do the following -->

---> After Importing the repo you have to run ONCE the getDependencies(.sh|.bat)
+--> After importing the repo you have to run Maven generate-Ressources (or another Maven LifeCycle)
-    file.
-Run this file from the root-project folder.
-    This means the Console is at "~/git/Evaluator2/" and your call should look
-    like:

-    --> Windows: "lib\getDependencies.bat"

-    --> Linux  : "lib/getDependencies.sh"
+	After Maven completed its procedure it automatically downloaded the newest Version of the Dependencies, which are included it the lib folder.

-After this you should find all Dependencies needed for this Project in the lib directory and you are ready to go!
+After this, you are ready to go!